kiblerdude/zoopeeker/README.md

 #### Configuration
 The DropWizard configuration file needs to specify the ZooKeeper **host** and **port** to connect to.

-The defaults in the config.yml are:
+The defaults in the `config.yml` are:

+    zookeeper:
-    zookeeper.host: 192.168.33.10
+		host: 192.168.33.10
-    zookeeper.port: 2181
+    	port: 2181

 #### Development

 * Apache Maven 2.2.1
 * Java 7

+After you `compile` and `install` with Maven, you can use `exec:java` to run the application.

+Open `localhost:8080` in a browser.